How to start an e-commerce business and website

 Get feedback

-Once you have a few names in mind, it’s worth taking a straw poll of friends, family and business contacts (consider a LinkedIn poll) for feedback.
+Once you have a few names in mind, it’s worth taking a straw poll of friends, family, and business contacts (consider a LinkedIn poll) for feedback.

 Cross check

-Do a quick check to see if your domain in .com or .uk is available.
-It’s also well worth running a few internet searches for your company name, as well as checking the UK’s Intellectual Property Office to see if a trademark exists under your proposed brand.
+It’s also well worth running a few internet searches for your company name as well as checking the UK’s Intellectual Property Office to see if a trademark exists under your proposed brand.

-- Business Name Generator: A free site that offers names that you can filter by keywords, industry and character count.
+- Business Name Generator: a free site that offers names that you can filter by keywords, industry, and character count.

-- Frozen Lemons: Pay a £49 fee and name ideas for your business will be sent to you after 48 hours.
+- Frozen Lemons: pay a £49 fee and name ideas for your business will be sent to you after 48 hours.

-Choose your sales channels
+8. Choose your sales channels

 Direct to Consumer (DTC) selling through your own website is attractive to owners, as profits are not eaten up by a third party.
+However, marketing can require a significant budget.

-A third option is to go wholesale: selling your products online in bulk to other online e-commerce stores.
-But bear in mind this normally needs previous wholesale experience, as well as a lot of warehouse space.
+A third option is to go wholesale, selling your products online in bulk to other e-commerce stores.

 Understanding SEO

 Understanding and using Search Engine Optimisation (SEO) is one of the most important things you can do as an e-commerce business owner.
-Vital for driving organic traffic, it will cut down your marketing budget and help you get more sales, for free.

-Keywords are one of the most important things Google takes into consideration when ranking its websites.
-There are a couple of easy rules to remember when applying them.
+Keywords are among the most important things Google takes into consideration when ranking websites.

-3. Setting up your e-commerce website
+9. Set up your business and your e-commerce website

 Registration